YassineGallaoui/msc/README.md

 # Minimal Styling Classes (MSCCSS)

-A lightweight collection of SCSS/css utilitiy classes for modern web development.
-Bootstrap or Tailwind, buy lighter.
-This library provides essential utility classes for grid systems, flexbox, typography, spacing, and more.
+A lightweight collection of SCSS/css utility classes for modern web development.
+Bootstrap or Tailwind, but lighter.
+This library provides essential utility classes for flexbox, typography, spacing, and base styles.
 This is not meant to have everything you need, each SCSS/css rule was added only after answering the question: "will I use this intensively?".
 If the answer is no, then you will not find that styling rule in this library.

 ## Features

-- 🎨 **Modern Grid System** - CSS Grid-based system with 4/8/12 columns across breakpoints
 - 🔧 **Flexbox Utilities** - Complete flexbox property classes with responsive variants
 - 📝 **Typography System** - Scalable font sizes from 2xs to 6xl
 - 📏 **Spacing Utilities** - Comprehensive margin, padding, and position classes (0-160px)
-- 🎯 **Router Utilities** - Page transition animations for SPA routing
-- 📊 **Stats Components** - Debug overlay for displaying screen stats and FPS
 - 🌙 **Dark Mode Support** - Built-in dark mode color scheme support
 - 📱 **Responsive Design** - Mobile-first approach with 5 breakpoint system
 - 🎨 **CSS Custom Properties** - Modern theming with CSS variables

+## Related Projects

+For additional functionality that was previously part of this library:

+- **[Vanilla JS Helpers](https://github.com/YassineGallaoui/vanilla-js-helpers)** - Grid system, stats overlay, and client-side router for vanilla JavaScript projects
+- **[Next FE Helpers](https://github.com/YassineGallaoui/next-fe-helpers)** - Grid system and stats overlay components for Next.js projects

 ## Installation